-Applicants wishing to benefit from the fee reduction(s) under Rule 7a(1) in conjunction with Article 14(1) RFees (see also point 5) must declare that they are an entity or natural person covered by Rule 7a(2).
-They must file this declaration at the latest by the time of payment of the fee concerned, either by selecting the relevant checkbox in section 14.1 or separately, e.g. using EPA/EPO/OEB Form 1011 available for download from epo.org.
-If there are multiple applicants, for the reduction to apply, each one must be an entity or natural person within the meaning of Rule 7a(2).
-In such cases, it is however sufficient for only one of them to be entitled to file documents in an admissible non-EPO language (Article 14(4), Rule 7a(1)).
-For more details see OJ EPO 2024, A8.
+Under Rule 6(6), applicants wishing to benefit from the fee reduction under Article 14(1) RFees must declare that they are an entity or natural person covered by Rule 6(4).
+They must file this declaration at the latest by the time of payment of the fee in question, either by crossing the relevant box in Section 14.1 of Form 1001 or separately, e.g. using EPA/EPO/OEB Form 1011 available for download from epo.org.
+If there are multiple applicants, for the reduction to apply, each one must be an entity or natural person within the meaning of Rule 6(4).
+In such cases, it is however sufficient for only one of them to be entitled to file documents in an admissible non-EPO language (Article 14(4), Rule 6(3)).
+For more details see OJ EPO 2014, A23.